kendraio/kendraio-app/docs/workflow/blocks/http.rst

 **Headers**
-For advanced use cases, the payload can be constructed using a JMES Path expression.
+For advanced use cases, the payload can be constructed using a JMESPath expression.
 JMESPath expressions can be used to dynamically set header and payload values.
 Caution: if the header value is a string, it must use two types of quotes: double and single quotes, like "payload": "'grant_type=client_credentials'".